ObjectModules/deploy/[Mapping]-Concept.md

 We are going to explain further what going on with a basic diagram when we are putting a parameter into of a routine process.

-From that point a basic diagram will turn its behaviour seeking a way to return to its routine by calling another mappings which is in our concept will consist of two employments and one merging.
+From that point you may see that a basic diagram will turn its behaviour and seeking a way to return to its routine by calling another mappings which is in our concept will consist of two employments and one merging.
 ##Employment
 This will be a different process.
 So all is also unique.
 ##Merging